Skip to content

 The view

-Harbour and Table Mountain.
-From Harbour House's deck or glassed-in dining room you gaze over the V&A Marina with its yachts and working harbour, then beyond to Table Mountain and Signal Hill towering over the city.
+From the deck or the glassed-in dining room, you look across the V&A Marina to Table Mountain and Signal Hill.
 The sunset light hits the mountain face directly.
-From the outside tables you can sometimes spot seals in the water below; at night, the waterfront lights up picturesquely.
+From the outside tables, you can sometimes spot seals in the water below.
+At night, the harbour lights take over.

 Price and booking